rafatrigo/RAFAEL_TRIGO_TEST_DEV_1/README.md

 This first task it's totally to be performed on the backend:

-[Create](https://docs.grails.org/4.0.1/ref/Command%20Line/create-domain-class.html) the DOMAIN classes on the way you want to represent:
+[Create](https://docs.grails.org/4.0.1/ref/Command%20Line/create-domain-class.html) the DOMAIN class on the way you want to represent:

 *  A **Company** (with **name** and **segment**).
 For example, *FORD*, segment: *vehicles*.